 For ideas on how to find a cheaper merchant account provider, take a look at our story “Is it time to negotiate a new merchant account?”
 As you may know, swipe fees aren’t the only type of fees merchant account providers may charge, and you’ll need to look at all of those fees to figure out which service is cheapest for you.

-This is a case where the lowest price doesn’t always mean you’ve gotten the best deal.
+This is a case in which the lowest price doesn’t always mean you’ve received the best deal.
 If you ever have a problem with your merchant account, you will want to know that you can get a quick response, and not just a bargain basement price.
-Then again, it can’t hurt to ask other merchants you know which provider they use and how happy they have been with their rates.
+It can’t hurt, though, to ask other merchants you know which provider they use and how happy they have been with their rates.
 Sometimes, shopping around can pay off.